atPenev/OnlineTest/README.md

 # Description #

 The REST API was built using Spring Boot.
 The API has endpoints for registering users, getting a list of all registered users and sending pushbullet notifications to any of the registered users by username only.
+The project has been unit tested.

 # Prerequisites #